cms-opendata-workshop/workshop2024-lesson-docker/episodes/04-apptainer.md

 ## Overview

 This is an optional section for people to try as an alternative to docker.
 This section will provide an overview of how to use apptainer images on a remote cluster.
 A pre-requisite to using these images is a pre-existing installation of apptainer.
 The images have been verified to work.
-These directions are provided without any guarantees.
-However, some tuning may need to be done with your specific configuration/permission to allow remote windows (e.g., a jupyter-lab browser or a ROOT TBrowser) to open.
+These directions are provided without any guarantees as some tuning on your own side may need to be done with your specific configuration/permission to allow remote windows (e.g., a jupyter-lab browser or a ROOT TBrowser) to open.

 If you intend to use these images during the workshop, please make sure you download the images before the workshop.
 The images are between about 0.5 to 1 GB, and may take 30 minutes or more to download.